Scientist profiles M-R

-Dr. Mittmann has received funding as either a principal investigator or as a co-investigator from Canadian Institutes of Health Research (CIHR), Canadian Partnership Against Cancer, National Cancer Institute of Canada (NCIC), Neurotrauma Foundation, Heart and Stroke Foundation, Canadian Dermatology Foundation, Ontario HIV Treatment Network (OHTN), Canadian Stroke Network and the Physician Services Incorporated Foundation.
+Dr. Mittmann has received funding as a principal investigator and co-investigator from the Canadian Institutes of Health Research, Canadian Partnership Against Cancer, NCIC, Ontario Institute for Cancer Research, Canadian Breast Cancer Foundation, Ontario Neurotrauma Foundation, Applied Research in Cancer Control, Heart and Stroke Foundation, Canadian Dermatology Foundation, Ontario HIV Treatment Network, Canadian Stroke Network and the Physician Services’ Incorporated Foundation.

-Through the Clinical Trials Group of the NCIC (NCIC CTG) and the Canadian Agency for Drugs and Technologies in Health (CADTH), Dr. Mittmann is the co-principal investigator for the adaptation of economic guidelines for oncology products.
-This project will provide national guidelines for the conduct of economic analysis for oncology products.
-This work will be used by decision makers across Canada for the economic evaluation of oncology medications.
+Through the clinical trials group of the NCIC and the Canadian Agency for Drugs and Technologies in Health, Dr. Mittmann was the co-principal investigator for the adaptation of economic guidelines for oncology products.
+This project provides national guidelines for the conduct of economic analysis for oncology products.
+This work is being used by decision-makers across Canada for the economic evaluation of oncology medications.

 Related News and Stories:

 - Spinal cord injury: a manifesto for change.
 Ontario Neurotrauma Foundation.
 Expert contributor.
 Fall 2013 consensus meeting: e-scan moving from blueprint to action